 The world wide web runs on electricity, though we don’t usually think about it.
-But the fact is, without electricity you wouldn’t be reading this.
-You’d hunker down in front of the fireplace and read the newspaper by the dim light of a lamp fueled by whale oil.
+Green hosting has in a way, changed our perception of the Internet and electricity use.
+For starters, the fact is that without electricity you wouldn’t be reading this.
+You’d hunker down in front of the fireplace and read the newspaper by the dim light.
+Reading with a lamp fueled by whale oil?
 Sound like fun?

 It wasn’t.
 It was actually pretty boring compared to today’s instant information available only on the W3.
 If it happens any where – from Teheran to Terre Haute, it spreads virally across the digital landscape in seconds.
 That news bit also gobbles up electricity like nobody’s business.